enowars/bambictf/README.md

 - Moloch (Traffic Analysis): [EnoMoloch](https://github.com/enoflag/EnoMoloch)
 - ELK (Log Analysis): [EnoELK](https://github.com/enowars/EnoELK)

+## Notable Limits
+Due to implementation details, currently you have to be aware of the following limits:
+- number of teams: 250
+- number of routers: 255
+- ...

 ## Usage (Docker)
 - Have at least one ssh key with the label `type=admin` in your project **(HETZNER's WEBSITE)**
 - Set `HCLOUD_TOKEN` and `HETZNERDNS_TOKEN`